 Notice!
 We won’t talk about personalization by name because of this article about the website’s first-time visitors.

-Another way to help customers is to recommend the best fit product based on their choice.
-When visitors add some item to the shopping cart, it is good to show them relevant products.
+Another way to help customers is to recommend the best-fit product based on their choice.
+When visitors add some items to the shopping cart, it is good to show them relevant products.
 For example:

 Find more creative pop-up ideas in the article ”Black Friday & Cyber Monday best practices and pop-up examples to boost your sales.”

 But people who are new to your website usually don’t trust you enough to share contacts.
 There are more creative and personalized ways to get buyers to opt-in before you give away revenue.

 For example, make the same but in two steps: 1st offering the agree/disagree answer options to your question leading to the offer you highlight in the 2nd lead capturing pop-up.
 It provides a kinda intrigue and imitation of the dialog.